 Car insurance rates are rising in 2023: Here’s what to do when car insurance rates go up

 Insurance premiums have been on an upward trend since 2022, according to S&P Global’s report and the U.S. Bureau of Labor Statistics consumer price index.
-The BLS index reports a 20.3% increase in auto insurance over the past year.
-The S&P reports a 14% increase from private auto insurers in 2023 alone.
+The consumer-price index for motor vehicle insurance was up an average of 22.6% year-over-year in May 2024.

-These increases can be attributed to inflation and supply shortages, but also costlier claims and seven consecutive quarters of roadway fatality increases that started in the third quarter of 2020.
-As more than half the country has seen increases in their premiums, it’s likely the trend is not going to change any time soon.
+These increases can be attributed to inflation and supply shortages, costlier claims and seven consecutive quarters of roadway fatality increases that started in the third quarter of 2020.
+As more than half the country has seen increases in their premiums, the trend is not likely to change anytime soon.

 However, drivers may be able to save in other ways.
 By quote-shopping various car insurance companies and discussing potential discounts, there may be opportunities to save on car insurance even with pricier premiums.